MicrosoftDocs/cpp-docs/docs/c-runtime-library/crt-initialization.md

 According to the C/C++ standard, `func()` must be called before `main()` is executed.
 But who calls it?

-One way to determine this is to set a breakpoint in `func()`, debug the application, and examine the stack.
+One way to determine the caller is to set a breakpoint in `func()`, debug the application, and examine the stack.
 This is possible because the CRT source code is included with Visual Studio.

-When you browse the functions on the stack, you'll see that the CRT is looping through a list of function pointers and calling each one.
+When you browse the functions on the stack, you'll see that the CRT is calling a list of function pointers.
 These functions are similar to `func()`, or constructors for class instances.

 The CRT gets the list of function pointers from the Microsoft C++ compiler.
 When the compiler sees a global initializer, it generates a dynamic initializer in the `.CRT$XCU` section where `CRT` is the section name and `XCU` is the group name.
-To obtain a list of dynamic initializers, run the command **dumpbin /all main.obj**, and then search the `.CRT$XCU` section.
-This applies when main.cpp is compiled as a C++ file, not a C file..
-It will be similar to the following:
+To get a list of dynamic initializers, run the command **dumpbin /all main.obj**, and then search the `.CRT$XCU` section.
+This applies when main.cpp is compiled as a C++ file, not a C file.
+It will be similar to the following example:

 ```
 SECTION HEADER #6